G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global toc toc Gamma -spaces

 \subsection{Special $\bm G$-global $\bm\Gamma$-spaces}

-{special!G-global@$G$-global|seeonly{$G$-global $\Gamma$-space, special}} Just as in the classical equivariant or non-equivariant setting, we want to think for a $G$-global $\Gamma$-space $X$ of the maps $X(S_+)\to X(1^+)$ induced by the unique maps $S\to\{1\}$ as `generalized multiplications.'
-In order for this intuition to apply, we need to Bousfield localize at a suitable class of $G$-global $\Gamma$-spaces:
+{special!G-global@$G$-global|seeonly{$G$-global $\Gamma$-space, special}} Let $X$ be a $G$-global $\Gamma$-space; just as in the classical equivariant or non-equivariant setting, we want to think of the maps $X(S_+)\to X(1^+)$ induced by the unique maps $S\to\{1\}$ as `generalized multiplications.'
+However, in order for this intuition to apply, we again have to put suitable conditions on $X$ first:

 \begin{defi} We call $X\in\cat{$\bm\Gamma$-$\bm{E\mathcal M}$-$\bm G$-SSet}_*$ \emph{special} if the following holds: for all finite sets $S$ the Segal map

 is a $(G\times\Sigma_S)$-global weak equivalence, where $\Sigma_S$ acts on both sides via its tautological action on $S$, and analogously for $X\in\cat{$\bm\Gamma$-$\bm{E\mathcal M}$-$\bm G$-SSet}_*^\tau$ or $X\in\cat{$\bm\Gamma$-$\bm G$-$\bm{\mathcal I}$-SSet}_*$.